 - set up a new company or business, which is to be part of the same group as an existing company or business

 Please send or email your letter of application to:

-email@example.com (in order to speed up your application, please include ‘For the attention of the Standards and Accreditation team - Office of Product Safety and Standards’ in the subject line.)
+In order to speed up your application, please include ‘For the attention of the Standards and Accreditation team - Office of Product Safety and Standards’ in the subject line.

-If BEIS provides you with a letter or email of non-objection, you should include a copy of it with your application to register a company name and send it to:
+If OPSS provides you with a letter or email of non-objection, you should include a copy of it with your application to register a company name and send it to: